 Texas Science, Technology, Engineering and Mathematics (T-STEM)

-Texas Science, Technology, Engineering and Mathematics (T-STEM) Academies are rigorous secondary schools focusing on instruction through research based best practices and advancing academic performance in science and mathematics-related subjects and increasing the number of students who study and enter STEM careers.
+Texas Science, Technology, Engineering and Mathematics (T-STEM) Academies are rigorous secondary schools focusing on instruction through research-based best practices and advancing academic performance in science and mathematics-related subjects.
+The goal is to increase the number of students who study and enter STEM careers.
+Some of the careers that our STEM education program in Plano, TX, and Mesquite, TX, prepares students for includes careers as biochemists, material engineers, robotics technicians, VR engineers, computer programmers, and much more.

 The Texas Science, Technology, Engineering and Mathematics (T-STEM) initiative focuses on the subjects most needed for career opportunities in Texas.
 Designed to improve the quality of teaching as well as the academic performance of scholars, T-STEM serves to prepare Texas high school scholars — especially first-generation and historically underserved scholars — for success in college and the workforce.
 T-STEM engages scholars and exposes them to innovation and design in real-world contexts.